 Tweezing and waxing methods of hair removal can be painful, time consuming and temporary.
-At Fraser Clinic, we use Intense Pulsed Light (IPL) for long-term hair reduction.
+At Fraser Clinic, we use Intense Pulsed Light (IPL) and laser for long-term hair reduction.

 How does it work?

 Light penetrates the skin and is absorbed by the melanin that colours the hair.
 The light generates heat energy that destroys the hair growth cells within the follicle.
 Treatment impairs the growth of the hair follicles when they are in an active growth cycle.
 Not all follicles are active at the same time so depending on the growth cycle, 5 – 6 treatments at intervals of 4 – 6 weeks will be necessary.

 Fair or grey hair lack melanin and therefore provide no target for light absorption and will therefore not be able to be effectively treated.